codecurious-bln/emberginners-workshop/content/steps/step-1.md

 #### Exercise 1c: Read and write to variables

 - Open your text editor
-- Open the file `/demo-1c.html` in your text editor
+- Open the file <a href="/demos/demo-1c.html" download>demo-1c.html</a> in your text editor
 - Open the file in your browser as done in the previous exercise
 - Investigate the current `alert()` statement.
 What do you see?
 - Open your browser console (as described in Exercise 1a).
 What does the error message tell you about what is happening on the website?
 Try clicking the link that is provided with the error message.
 What do you see?